microsoft/BotBuilder-Samples/experimental/adaptive-dialog/javascript_nodejs/06.using-cards/README.md

-# Using-Cards
+# echo-bot

-Bot Framework v4 using cards bot sample
+Bot Framework v4 echo bot sample using declarative form of [adaptive dialogs][1]

-This bot has been created using [Microsoft Bot Framework][1], it shows how to create a bot that uses rich cards to enhance your bot design.
+This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.

 ## Prerequisites